A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy

 \section{Introduction}

-Targeted radionuclide therapy with alpha-particle-emitting therapeutic isotopes is gaining increasing clinical significance.
-Many potent alpha particle radiopharmaceutical therapies ($\alpha$-RPTs), including those based on Radium-223~\cite{kluetz2014radium}, Actinium-225~\cite{kratochwil2017targeted,mcdevitt2018feed}, Bismuth-213~\cite{jurcic2002targeted}, and Astatine-211~\cite{zalutsky2008clinical}, are under pre- and clinical investigation for their ability to ablate tumors while minimizing damage to the surrounding normal tissues~\cite{RN39, RN40}.
+Targeted radionuclide therapy with $\alpha$-particle-emitting therapeutic isotopes is gaining increasing clinical significance.
+Many potent $\alpha$-particle radiopharmaceutical therapies ($\alpha$-RPTs), including those based on Radium-223~\cite{kluetz2014radium}, Actinium-225~\cite{kratochwil2017targeted,mcdevitt2018feed}, Bismuth-213~\cite{jurcic2002targeted}, and Astatine-211~\cite{zalutsky2008clinical}, are under pre- and clinical investigation for their ability to ablate tumors while minimizing damage to the surrounding normal tissues~\cite{RN39, RN40}.
 These isotopes distribute throughout the patient, accumulating to unknown levels at sites of disease and in radiosensitive vital organs.
-Thus, methods to quantify absorbed doses in lesions and normal organs are much needed to adapt treatment regimens, predict therapy outcomes, and monitor adverse events~\cite{brans2007clinical}.
-Multiple studies~\cite{garin2020personalised, siegel2003red, RN69} show that such dose quantification is highly beneficial in personalizing RPT regimens.
+Thus, methods to quantify absorbed doses in lesions and at-risk organs are much needed to adapt treatment regimens, predict therapy outcomes, and monitor adverse events~\cite{brans2007clinical}.
+Multiple studies~\cite{garin2020personalised, siegel2003red, RN69} show the benefits of such dose quantification in personalizing RPT regimens.

-Often, the alpha-particle-emitting isotopes also emit gamma-ray photons that can be detected by a gamma camera.
-This provides a mechanism to quantify the absorbed dose provided by regional activity uptake in organs and lesions.
-Currently, quantification has been explored using planar~\cite{RN65} and single-photon emission computed tomography (SPECT)-based methods.
+Often, the $\alpha$-particle-emitting isotopes also emit $\gamma$-ray photons that can be detected by a $\gamma$ camera.
+This provides a mechanism to quantify the absorbed dose from the regional activity uptake in organs and lesions.
+Currently, this regional uptake quantification has been explored using planar~\cite{RN65} and single-photon emission computed tomography (SPECT)-based methods~\cite{RN21,RN60,RN61}.
 Of these, the planar-based methods are known to suffer from inaccuracy caused by organ overlap and background activity~\cite{RN18}.
 SPECT is tomographic and is thus less affected by this source of inaccuracy.